 Second Symptom - Nausea & Vomiting:

 Within a few minutes, Melissa started feeling nauseated.
 She tried lying down on the couch to see if it would pass, but it did not.
-Within 30 minutes of the onset of nausea
+Within 30 minutes of the onset of nausea, she began vomiting.

 Third Symptom - Diarrhea:

 Melissa developed diarrhea about an hour after the vomiting started.
 Both the vomiting and the diarrhea continued for nearly 12 hours straight.

 Food poisoning is not really food poisoning at all, but really a food-borne illness from bacteria that grows on the food.
 Melissa ate the pastrami that she had heated in the microwave and gotten sick from some bacteria on it.
 We will probably never know exactly what bacteria she ingested, but the most common symptoms of food poisoning are vomiting and diarrhea.

 Melissa became very weak from her severe diarrhea and vomiting.
 She lost over 10 pounds of fluid in the 12 hours she was sick.
 Such a sudden loss of body fluid results in dehydration and imbalanced electrolytes much like victims of heat exhaustion experience.
 Melissa had a severe headache, muscle aches, and cramps - all related to the dehydration.